 The increase in funding from the state passed through the district is due to an increase in FTE and grant revenue.
 The increase in charges for services is due to an increase in aftercare enrollment from the post COVID-19 pandemic.
 The increase in other revenue is due to an increase in field trips and lunch sales.
-The increase in instruction expenses is a result of raises for the existing instruction personnel and additional staff and teacher hiring as a response to the increased student enrollment, an increase in title funds expense, and an increase in field trips expense.
-The increase in food services is due to an increase in food costs and more students purchasing lunches from higher enrollment.
-The increase of plant operations expenses is due to an increase in cease to lease expense.
+The increase in instruction, is a result of hiring ESE teachers and no longer using contractors for this position and increased student enrollment.
+The increase in curriculum is a result of the purchase of new support programs and increased costs of annually purchased support materials The increase in food services is due to an increase in food costs and more students purchasing lunches from higher enrollment.
+The increase in school administration is due to an increase in teacher salaries from raises.
+The increase in operations of plant expenses is due to an increase to lease expense.
 The community service expenses increase is due to an increase in aftercare expense from higher student enrollment.